-2.3 Business combinations (cont'd)
+Business combinations (Continued)

-Common Control Business Combination Outside the Scope of FRS 103 (cont'd)
+Common Control Business Combination Outside the Scope of FRS 103 (Continued)

 A single uniform set of accounting policies is adopted by the combined entity.
 Therefore, the combined entity recognises the assets, liabilities and equity of the combining entities or businesses at the carrying amounts in the consolidated financial statements of the controlling party or parties prior to the common control combination.
 The carrying amounts are included as if such combined entity's accounting policies and applying those policies to all periods presented.
 There is no recognition of any goodwill or excess of the acquirer's interest in the net fair value of the acquiree's identifiable assets, liabilities and contingent liabilities over cost at the time of the common control combination.
 The effects of all transactions between the combining entities or businesses, whether occurring before or after the combination, are eliminated in preparing the consolidated financial statements of the combined entity.